 Everyone is eligible for some kind of financial aid and most students will be able to use their existing financial aid and scholarships on study abroad.

-You'll need to complete the FAFSA and meet with a financial aid advisor to reevaluate aid based on program costs.
+You'll need to complete the FAFSA and meet with UND Financial Aid to reevaluate aid based on program costs.
+Please contact Laurie Kovar with questions.
+It is recommended you speak with Education Abroad prior to Financial Aid so specific program cost questions are covered.
 Federal aid goes with you.
 Institutional aid varies on the program.

 Check out how UND student, Chelsey Smith, managed to finance two study aboard experiences.